praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 * MySQL or PostgreSQL (yet to be decided)

 #### Important Note :

-<p> Usually MERN Stack is MongoDB , ExpressJS , ReactJS , NodeJS.
-But for our product, we need a hierarchical database management system not a document oriented that's why we will be using MySQL or PostgreSQL instead of MongoDB. </p>
+The typical MERN Stack involves MongoDB+ExpressJS+ReactJS+NodeJS.
+But if you see our product,it really needs a hierarchical database management system not a document oriented.
+MongoDB doesn't perform well under a lot of situations so we're planning to use MySQL(or MariaDB) or PostgreSQL.

 ### Project Landing Page: Winter of Code